brh55/pokedex-discord-bot/readme.md

 ### .env
 This is a file for storing secure info like API keys

+### .gitignore
+Git is a "version control" system, which is a fancy way of saying it backs up a record of all your code.
+This file tells git not to back up certain files.
+For example `.env` we don't want it backing up because it contains secure info.

 ## bot.js
 This is the base code initializing the bot by giving it to the Discord Api key and telling it where the skills files are

+## guides.js
+This contains the code that makes the guides accessible and interactive

 ### package.json
 This is a file that contains info about your project, like what [node modules it should install](https://glitch.com/help/how-do-i-add-an-npm-module-package-to-my-project/)